Forward $\chi^2$ Divergence Based Variational Importance Sampling: Experiments

 \paragraph{Experimental setup.} We apply the VAE model on the MMIST dataset \citep{lecun1998gradient}.
 There are 60,000 samples in the training set and 10,000 samples in the test set.
 Each sample is a $28\times28$ grayscale hand-written digit, so $\bm x\in[0, 1]^{784}$.
 For visualization, we set $\bm z\in \Rd^2$.
-Similar to \citep{kingma2013auto}, we set the encoder and decoder structure as

-We use Adam \citep{kingma2014adam} as the optimizer and the learning rate is set at $0.005$.
+Similar to \citep{kingma2013auto}, we set the encoder and decoder structure as We use Adam \citep{kingma2014adam} as the optimizer and the learning rate is set at $0.005$.
 We run 20 epochs for each method.
 The batch size is set as 64.
-The number of Monte Carlo samples used for sampling the hidden is $K=500$.
+The number of Monte Carlo samples used for sampling the latent is $K=500$.
 We repeat 5 times with different random seeds for each method and report the test log-likelihood.

 \paragraph{Results.} Fig.~\ref{fig:vae}(a) plots the marginal log-likelihood on the test set during learning.
 As the typical solver, VI performs roughly the same as CHIVI and VBIS, but the convergence curve of VI is a bit more stable.
 When comparing them with IWAE and VIS, however, IWAE is better and VIS is the best.
 The reconstruction images shown in Fig.~\ref{fig:vae}(b) also imply that VAE solved by VIS could provide good reconstructions similar to the corresponding raw images.
 The learned latent manifolds by different methods are shown in Appendix \ref{appendix:MNIST_manifold}.